livewire/livewire/docs/upgrading.md

 - Previous: `resources/views/layouts/app.blade.php` | New: `resources/views/components/layouts/app.blade.php`

 ## Pagination
-- Remove `Livewire\WithPagination` trait from components as it's no longer needed to get pagination to work.
 - Republish pagination views if you have previously published them.
 - Can no longer access `$page` directly -> `$paginators['page']` or `getPage()`